 QuoteWizard helps consumers compare quotes from both national insurance companies and local independent agents.
 Comparing quotes can help your find cheap car insurance rates near El Paso, Texas can help you save up to 40% on your premium.

-Last year, 12,862 people used QuoteWizard to compare auto insurance quotes in El Paso, TX from multiple companies to find the cheapest rates.
+Last year, 12,862 people used QuoteWizard to compare auto insurance quotes in El Paso, TX from multiple companies and find the cheapest rates.

-These were the most common car insurance companies reported by QuoteWizard users living in El Paso, TX last year.
+These were the most common car insurance companies reported by QuoteWizard users living in El Paso, Texas last year.

 Other popular El Paso, Texas car insurance companies: Country Financial, 21st Century, MetLife, Hartford, American Family, Safeco, Texas Farm Bureau, and Travelers.

-These are the most common car makes and models owned by El Paso drivers requesting quotes through QuoteWizard last year.
+These are the most common car makes and models owned by El Paso, TX drivers requesting quotes through QuoteWizard last year.
 Of these users, 1,310 were uninsured.

 According to a recent report published by Allstate Insurance, when it comes to safe driving, El Paso, Texas ranked 50th out of 200 cities.
 While most US drivers go ten years without having an accident, drivers here are involved in crashes every 9.8 years, 2.1 percent higher than the national average.
 698 of the 12,862 El Paso drivers that used QuoteWizard last year said they had incidents on their driving record.